 That has nothing to do with dietary supplements.
 It’s about using curcumin bound to polyvinylpyrrolidone (PVP-C) for the prevention of food poisoning, to kill Staphylococcus aureus on things like chicken meat and peppers prior to consumption.

-When we search for “aquanova curcumin” we get more, but it’s only one study from 2016 (9):
+When we search for “aquanova curcumin” we get more results, like this one from 2016 (10):

 “Transepithelial Transport of Curcumin in Caco-2 Cells is significantly Enhanced by Micellar Solubilisation.”